jaredszajkowski/jaredszajkowski.github.io/content/post/harry-browne-permanent-portfolio/index.md

 ## Code

-The jupyter notebook with the functions and all other code is available [here](harry-browne-permanent-portfolio.ipynb).
+The jupyter notebook with the functions and all other code is available [here](harry-browne-permanent-portfolio.ipynb).</br>
+The html export of the jupyter notebook is available [here](harry-browne-permanent-portfolio.html).</br>
+The pdf export of the jupyter notebook is available [here](harry-browne-permanent-portfolio.pdf).